cornshuckin2/etm-676-ai-qa/README.md

 1. **AI Model Integration**:

-   - Develop or find an AI model to learn from application changes, test cases, and results.
+   - Develop or find an AI model to make suggestions from application changes, test cases, and results.
    - Train the AI model to assist in automating test generation and decision-making within the framework.

 2. **Test Automation with Playwright**: